Pulerabj11/Image-Sampling/README.md

 	- Open Computer Vision

 ## Introduction
 This program is written in Python and uses a variety of libraries to open, read, view, and manipulate images.
-It was created to take a sample of a collection of images and filter out poor quality images using two methods of image quality assessment.
+Its purpose is to take a sample of a collection of images and filter out poor quality images using two methods of image quality assessment.

 It prompts the user to enter a file path to a folder containing images.
 The user chooses a percent for the sample size.
 They also choose a fast or slow mode which determines the level of image quality filtering.